 Note that Federal Communications Commission (FCC) bans SMS messages sent to a mobile phone using an auto-dialer unless prior consent has been received by the user or the message is sent for emergency reasons.
 The ban applies to all numbers, including those not specified on the Do Not Call list.

 Short codes are ideal for marketing messages, any form of bulk messaging, or messages containing URLs.
-The regulations for US short code will be provided to you once your application is approved.
+The regulations for US short codes will be provided to you once your application is approved.
 You can also view the CTIA Short Code Monitoring Handbook.
 Long numbers are typically used for sending person-to-person communication like appointment reminders, alerts, and announcements.
 That means you may use it to send messages to customers, employees, and other individuals with an interest in your business.
 The restrictions below only apply to long numbers.

 Our expert advisors are up to date with the latest US messaging regulations and can guide you as you set up and maintain your program.
 Email firstname.lastname@example.org to get started.